dns-violations/dns-violations/README.md

 ### Format
 The format is Markdown with the following suggested headers, which are not strict but should at least have short and long description.
+Metadata may be included at the end of headers, together under `Metadata` header or at the end of the file.

 ```
 # DVE-<YEAR>-<NUMBER>: <short description>